A study of N =1 SCFT derived from N =2 SCFT: index and chiral ring: Interacting SCFTs and their chiral ring

 \section{Interacting $\mathcal{N}=1$ SCFTs and their chiral ring}

 In this section, we will use the known result of full $\mathcal{N}=2$ index to get the full index of the IR $\mathcal{N}=1$ theory after deformation.
-The full index for $\mathcal{N}=2$ $(A_1, A_k)$ and $(A_1,D_k)$ theories have been worked in \cite{Maruyoshi:2016tqk, Maruyoshi:2016aim, Agarwal:2016pjo}.
+The full index for $\mathcal{N}=2$ $(A_1, A_k)$ and $(A_1,D_k)$ theories have been worked in \cite{Maruyoshi:2016tqk, Maruyoshi:2016aim, Agarwal:2016pjo}, together with vanishing OPEs for a large class of AD theories discussed in \cite{Agarwal:2018zqi}.
 Using the proposal in last section, we can find the full index for the $\mathcal{N}=1$ SCFT derived from turning on the $\mathcal{N}=1$ preserving relevant deformation, then one can further derive some part of $\mathcal{N}=1$ chiral ring.